ccamel/awesome-ccamel/README.md

 - [ikvk/ecs_pattern](https://github.com/ikvk/ecs_pattern) - ECS pattern (Entity Component System) for creating games on python
 - [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
 - [instructa/agent-skills](https://github.com/instructa/agent-skills) - A curated collection of agent-skills
-- [intuitem/ciso-assistant-community](https://github.com/intuitem/ciso-assistant-community) - CISO Assistant is a one-stop-shop GRC platform for Risk Management, AppSec, Compliance & Audit, TPRM, Privacy, and Reporting.
-It supports 130+ global frameworks with automatic control mapping, including ISO 27001, NIST CSF, SOC 2, CIS, PCI DSS, NIS2, DORA, GDPR, HIPAA, CMMC, and more.
+- [intuitem/ciso-assistant-community](https://github.com/intuitem/ciso-assistant-community) - CISO Assistant is a one-stop-shop GRC platform for Risk Management, AppSec, Compliance & Audit, TPRM, BIA, Privacy, and Reporting.
+It supports 150+ global frameworks with automatic control mapping, including ISO 27001, NIST CSF, SOC 2, CIS, PCI DSS, NIS2, DORA, GDPR, HIPAA, CMMC, and more.
 - [ivandokov/phockup](https://github.com/ivandokov/phockup) - Media sorting tool to organize photos and videos from your camera in folders by year, month and day.
 - [jalan/pdftotext](https://github.com/jalan/pdftotext) - Simple PDF text extraction
 - [jlonge4/local_llama](https://github.com/jlonge4/local_llama) - This repo is to showcase how you can run a model locally and offline, free of OpenAI dependencies.